Dennis Adams- The Designer

 The Mantula (S) was introduced in 1985.
 This was the first introduction of a convertible Marcos, bar the Fastback Spyder.
 Again, very few cars were factory built, 119 spyders were produced from 1985 to 1992.

 In 1991 the Martina was launched, it was based on the Mantula shape as a budget version of the model.
 Nearly all Martina's were component cars utilising the engine, transmission and suspension from the Ford Cortina MK 4 & 5.
 Both spyders and coupe were produced and engines varied from 1600 Pinto to Cologne V6.
-Approximately 80 cars were produced through till 1994.
+Approximately 80 cars were produced through until 1993.

 Based on the Mantula V8 injection, the Mantara was launched in 1992.
 It featured a re-vamped body and an updated interior.
 The main feature of the car being the front suspension that was modified to use the McPherson strut.
 All cars from this time onwards were factory built.
 The Mantara also had the option of fitting the 2.0 and 2.0 Turbo Tomcat engine.
 137 Mantara's in all were produced at the factory in Westbury from 1992 to 1998.